taranis-ai/bot_template/README.md

 copier - https://copier.readthedocs.io/en/stable/#installation

-## Example: Create Bot project from template
+## Create Bot project from template

 This is a quick example of how to create your own bot from this template.
 Let's say, you want to create the new awesome bot, the **AwesomeBot**:

 First, create a project from the template:

     copier copy --trust https://github.com/taranis-ai/bot_template AwesomeBot

+> **Note:** copier will use the latest tag of this repository by default.
+You can specify a different ref with the `--vcs-ref` option

 You will be prompted a few questions: